Skip to main content

 Flogas18.5c/kWhClean Export Premium tariff.

-Rates as of early 2026 and subject to change.
+Rates as of February 2026 and subject to change.
 Always verify directly with your supplier.
-Export rates are not regulated — suppliers set their own rates under the CEG framework.
+Export rates are not regulated; suppliers set their own rates under the CEG framework.
+Annual earnings assume a 4kWp system exporting ~1,500 kWh/year.

 How do you complete the NC6 form for solar export?